kibook/s1kd-tools/tools/s1kd-newpm/README.md

 -   2.0

--@ &lt;filename&gt;
+-@ &lt;path&gt;
-Save new publication module as &lt;filename&gt; instead of an automatically named file in the current directory.
+Save the new publication module to &lt;path&gt;.
+If &lt;path&gt; is an existing directory, the publication module will be created in it instead of the current directory.
+Otherwise, the publication module will be saved as the filename &lt;path&gt; instead of being automatically named.

 -% &lt;dir&gt;
 Use the XML template in &lt;dir&gt; instead of the built-in template.